UOA-CS732-SE750-Students-2024/project-group-fuzzy-foxes/README.md

 - **Login and Signup:** For user authentication processes allowing login and account creation.

-- **Header:** It displays the current time, login and register buttons, and the ability to switch to your preferred theme color.
+- **Header:** It displays the current time, login and register buttons, and the ability to switch to your preferred theme colour.

 - **Container:** The left part contains the hot news of various websites.
 On the right are some small functional components, including basketball game scores, weather of the day, daily quotes and announcements about this website.

 - **Footer:** Just a footnote and Toady history.
 The author is noted.

+\
 Key functionalities include:

 - **Login and Signup:** Users can sign up on this website and then log in.
-Logged in users will enjoy more features.
+Logged-in users will enjoy more features.

 - **Get the Latest News:** Through the API, get the current hot news from various websites (Twitter, Google, etc.) and display it on the page.